 I need information about...

 Electricity, chemicals, steam, very hot water, and fire can all cause serious burns.
 The care you receive for burns will depend on the type and severity of your injury.
 Many burns can be treated in an outpatient setting.
-If a burn needs inpatient treatment, it should be performed in a burn center.
+If a burn needs inpatient treatment, it should be done in a burn center.
 Very severe burns need treatment in a burn center.

 You may be most familiar with the traditional burn classification of first, second, and third-degree burns.

 First-degree burns are usually mild.
 They affect only the outer layer of skin (epidermis).
 The skin is likely to be red, and there may be some pain and swelling.
 Most sunburns are first-degree burns.